feurode46/computational-intelligence-2022/lab2/README.md

 ## Solution

-As for the representation, I decided to go with a binary one: the genome is as long as the list of lists ($P$) and each gene denotes whether a list is chosen (1) or not (0).
+As for the representation, I decided to go with a binary one: the genome is as long as the list of lists (P) and each gene denotes whether a list is chosen (1) or not (0).
 The initial population is chosen at random, so each list has a 50/50 chance of being included in a solution.
 A weighted approach was also tried, which skewed towards shorter or longer lists for the initial population selection, but ultimately it didn't make any difference.

 The fitness function is a tuple consisting of: